Video Self-Stitching Graph Network for Temporal Action Localization: Introduction

-\textbf{Then how can we attack the small-scale problem of short actions?} A possible solution is to temporally re-scale videos to obtain more frames to represent an action.
-Recent literature shows the practice of re-scaling videos via linear interpolation before feeding into a network on the AcitivityNet-v1.3 dataset~\cite{lin2018bsn,lin2019bmn, xu2020g,bai2020boundary, Zhao2020BottomUpTA}, but since these methods are better suited for a small scale (e.g., 100 frames), most videos are actually \textit{down}-scaled rather than \textit{up}-scaled.
+\textbf{Then how can we attack the small-scale problem of short actions?} A possible solution is to temporally up-scale videos to obtain more frames to represent an action.
+Recent literature shows the practice of re-scaling videos via linear interpolation before feeding into a network~\cite{bai2020boundary,lin2019bmn, lin2018bsn, xu2020g,Zhao2020BottomUpTA}, but these methods actually \textit{down}-scale rather than \textit{up}-scale videos (e.g., using only 100 snippets on AcitivityNet-v1.3).
 Even if we can adapt a method to using a larger-scale input, how can we ensure that the up-scaled videos contain sufficient and accurate information for detecting an action?
 Moreover, it makes the problem even harder that re-scaling is usually not performed on original frames, but on video features which do not satisfy linearity.

 Up-scaling a video could transform a short action into a long one, but may lose important information for localization.
 Thus both the original scale and the enlarged scale have their limitations and advantages.
 The original video scale contains the original intact information, while the enlarged one is easier for the network to detect.
-In contrast to other works that either use the original-scale video or a down-scaled video, in this paper, we use not only the original scale, but also an enlarged scale to take advantage of their complementary properties and mutually enhance their feature representations.
+In contrast to other works that either use the original-scale video or a down-scaled video, in this paper, we use both to take advantage of their complementary properties and mutually enhance their feature representations.